rpineda/DatetimepickerBundle/README.md

 ## Documentation

-The documentation of the datetime picker is here : http://www.malot.fr/bootstrap-datetimepicker/#options
+The documentation of the datetime picker is here : http://eonasdan.github.io/bootstrap-datetimepicker/Options/

 ## Notes

-The date format from ``` php 'pickerOptions' => array('format'=>'dd MM yyyy - HH:ii p') ``` is used to set automatically the date format of Symfony in order to make compatible Symfony and JavaScript output.
+The date format from ``` php 'array('format'=>'DD/MM/YYYY') ``` is used to set automatically the date format of Symfony in order to make compatible Symfony and JavaScript output.
+## Modify locale to moments - RECORDATORIO
 But there are some problems for example with ``` php MM``` which display "décembre" in PHP intl translation and "Decembre" in Bootstrap translation.
 That is why I edited js/locales/bootstrap-datetimepicker.fr.js